AlexHff/node-metrics/README.md

 * GET /user Gets the current user
 * GET /metric Gets all metrics
 * GET /metric/:id Gets a metric given an id
-* GET /new Displays the form to add a new metric
 * POST /new Adds a new metric
 * POST /update Updates an existing metric
 * POST /delete Deletes a metric